From startups to SME to MNC, the importance of hiring good people cannot be emphasized enough.

 But still, how do you ensure the results of these tests would equate to a good hire?
 On whose benchmark are you depending on to arrive at the decision?

-As a candidate, you begin by creating an account on their website or through their phone app.
+As a candidate, you begin by creating an account using the weblink sent to you by the hiring company or through their phone app.

 Because the candidates’ name, gender, race, age or resume aren’t factored in, it also allows companies to eliminate any form of discrimination during their recruiting exercise.